Published: Apr 24, 2026

 Ecommerce goals: Track revenue, transactions, and top-converting landing pages.

-Picking the right KPIs keeps your dashboard clean, relevant, and focused on what clients care about.
+Picking the right KPIs keeps your custom dashboard clean, relevant, and focused on what clients care about.

-Next, connect their SEO data sources from our extensive list of 80+ integrations.
-Simply:
+Next, connect their SEO data sources from our extensive list of 85+ integrations.
+The value here is pulling all your client's performance data into one place instead of bouncing between multiple tools.

 Go to "Data Sources" in the left-hand navigation bar.

-Click your client’s name and choose from the list of integrations.
-This includes top SEO tools like Google Analytics, Google Search Console, Google Lighthouse, PageSpeed Insights, Semrush, Moz, Ahrefs, and more.
+Click your client's name and choose from the list of integrations.
+This includes essential SEO tools like Google Analytics, Google Search Console, Google Lighthouse, PageSpeed Insights, Semrush, Moz, Ahrefs, and more.

-Generate a Smart section: Automatically create a data-rich section based on your client’s connected integrations.
-Smart Sections instantly pull in the most relevant metrics, saving setup time and ensuring every dashboard starts with key insights.
+Generate a Smart section: Automatically create a data-rich section based on your client's connected integrations.
+Smart Sections pull in the most relevant metrics, saving setup time and making sure every dashboard starts with key insights.

 A well-designed dashboard makes data easier to interpret and highlights the unique value of your SEO work.
 Experiment with different widget sizes, layouts, and visualizations to highlight key results.
-Even move or replace widgets as needed to create a clean, intuitive flow.
+Move or replace widgets as needed to create a clean, intuitive flow.

 Our agency works with many businesses in different industries and lifecycle stages.
 Customizable dashboards give us the flexibility to explore what's important to each individual client while providing structure.
 That way, we don't have to start every report from scratch.